 Driving will feel different because the throttle response will seem delayed compared to other transmissions, especially if you are used to driving a vehicle with a standard transmission.

 3. Opposite of Sporty

-CVT transmissions are designed to be practical and efficient.
-For drivers who want a car that is fun to drive around, CVT transmission is incapable of handling high-torque applications which makes it hard to achieve that sporty feel.
+For drivers who want a car that is fun to drive around, the continuously variable transmission is incapable of handling high-torque applications which makes it hard to achieve that sporty feel.

 CVT Gearbox Frequently Asked Questions